Neuro-Symbolic ODE Discovery with Latent Grammar Flow: Details on the benchmarks

 \section{Details on the benchmarks}

 This appendix presents the implementation details of the benchmarks.
 Common settings across all three benchmarks are listed first.
-To maintain a fair comparison among the methods, the same grammars and datasets as in Yu et al.~\cite{yu_grammar-based_2025} are used for each benchmark according to the GitHub repository.
+To maintain a fair comparison among the methods, the same grammars and datasets as in \citet{yu_grammar-based_2025} are used for each benchmark according to the GitHub repository.

-Certain hyperparameters of the training of the GQAE model as well as the flow model were kept consistent across all three benchmarks: three layers of convolutional neural network with kernel sizes 7, 8 and 9 and ReLU activation function, followed by two residual layers of dimension $n_{res}$ for the encoder, $n_\text{FSQ,lay}=4$ layers of FSQ levels for the quantisation method, and a hidden dimension of 80 for two bidirectional GRU layers of the decoder with the activation function Exponential Linear Unit (ELU) \cite{clevert_fast_2015}.
-The scaling weight of the Wasserstein distances was $\uplambda_W = 10^{-2}$.
-The batch size was $512$ and early stopping was applied after $2,000$ epochs.
+Certain hyperparameters of the training of the GQAE model as well as the flow model were kept consistent across all three benchmarks: three layers of convolutional neural network with kernel sizes 7, 8 and 9 and ReLU activation function, followed by two residual layers of dimension $n_{res}=60$ for the encoder, $n_\text{FSQ,cha}=4$ layers of $n_\text{FSQ}=9$ FSQ levels for the quantisation method, and, a hidden layer of dimension $80$ with the activation function Exponential Linear Unit (ELU) \cite{clevert_fast_2015} and two bidirectional GRU layers with dimension of $80$ for the decoder.
+The scaling weight of the Wasserstein distances was $\uplambda_{VF} = 10^{-2}$.
+The batch size $n_B$ was $512$ and early stopping was applied after $2,000$ epochs.
 The main hyperparameters of GQAE, which required tuning for each new dataset and grammar, were the latent dimension $d$ and the number of FSQ levels $n_{FSQ}$.